NA-MIC/ProjectWeek/PW34_2020_Virtual/Projects/SlicerLookingGlass/README.md

 # Project Description

-Kitware has partnered with Looking Glass Factory (LGF) to add support for LGF’s holographic displays from any VTK-based application including ParaView, 3D Slicer, and any custom application you create.
+Kitware has partnered with Looking Glass Factory (LGF) to add support for LGFâ€™s holographic displays from any VTK-based application including ParaView, 3D Slicer, and any custom application you create.

 ## Objective